ebergstedt/AutomaticWindowsFileManager/README.md

 Example:

-The first operation will take all chrome downloaded files with the .mp4 extension and move to a youtube folder on google drive.
-(Obivously, you must change to your own directory structure.)
+The first operation will take all chrome downloaded files with the .mp4 extension and move (cut and paste) to a youtube folder on google drive.

+The second operation will copy your text files from your documents folder to a backup documents folder on google drive.

-The second operation will empty your Trash folder.
+The third operation will empty your Trash folder.

 ```json
 {